-The CY7C1393JV18 is organized internally as two arrays of 512K x 18.
+The CY7C1412JV18 is organized internally as two arrays of 1M x 18.
 Accesses are completed in a burst of two sequential 18-bit data words.
-Read operations are initiated by asserting R/W HIGH and LD LOW at the rising edge of the positive input clock (K).
-The address presented to address inputs is stored in the read address register.
-Following the next K clock rise, the corresponding lowest order 18-bit word of data is driven onto the Q[17:0] using \overline{C} as the output timing reference.
-On the subsequent rising edge of C, the next 18-bit data word is driven onto the Q[17:0].
-The requested data is valid 0.45 ns from the rising edge of the output clock (C/ \overline{C} , or K/ \overline{K} when in single clock mode).
-Read accesses are initiated on every rising edge of the positive input clock (K).
-This pipelines the data flow such that data is transferred out of the device on every rising edge of the output clocks, C/ \overline{C} (or K/ \overline{K} when in single clock mode).
+Read operations are initiated by asserting RPS active at the rising edge of the positive input clock (K).
+The address is latched on the rising edge of the K clock.
+The address presented to the address inputs is stored in the read address register.
+Following the next K clock rise, the corresponding lowest order 18-bit word of data is driven onto the $Q{[17:0]}$ using \overline{C} as the output timing reference.
+On the subsequent rising edge of C, the next 18-bit data word is driven onto the $Q{[17:0]}$.
+The requested data is valid 0.45 ns from the rising edge of the output clock (C and \overline{C} or K and \overline{K} when in single clock mode).